Pinghsuanlin/Pinghsuanlin/README.md

 - 👋 Hi, I’m @Pinghsuanlin Sherie
-- 👀 I’m interested in implementation of sustainable approach, cryptocurrency or anything that's fun and I could learn from
+- 👀 I’m a data enthusiast who like to regulate, strucutre data and extract useful information from it.
-- 🌱 I’m currently learning Machine Learning, Strategy and Analytics
+- 🌱 I enjoy learning new concept, and learning from experiments.
-- 💞️ I’m looking to collaborate on data science project, and actively seeking for a full time job for data science role.
+- 💞️ I’m looking to collaborate on data science project, and actively seeking a full time data science role.
 - 📫 Reach me at [linkedin](https://www.linkedin.com/in/pinghsuanlin)

 <!---